 Although it provides dominant features, choosing between SQL and T-SQL is independently up to individual needs.
 It is predominantly preferred when an application involves the installation of Microsoft SQL servers.
-Whereas SQL is mainly preferred for implementation of reporting techniques.
+Whereas SQL is mainly preferred for the implementation of reporting techniques.

 SQL is a data-oriented language which process basic queries like insert, update and delete. whereas TSQL is a transactional language used to create the applications, adding core service into the application.
 SQL uses DDL and DML statements manipulating objects;it uses step by step procedures views, functions, triggers on objects towards a database

 The SQL Statement can be embedded into it, whereas it cannot be embedded into the SQL statement.
-SQL is capable of executing a single statement at a time but TSQL executes a load of statements at a time using different control and iteration structures.
+SQL is capable of executing a single statement at a time, but TSQL executes a load of statements at a time using different control and iteration structures.

 Unlike other languages, it yields a high degree of manipulative control to the programmers, which is why it is easily integrated with Business tools like Dynamics and PowerBI.